Unconventional warfare (United States): Relationships with theater-level command

-In most cases, the AO will be within the scope of a U.S. regional Unified Combatant Command (UCC), and the UW force will be part of the special operations organization subordinate to that Command.
+In most cases, the AO will be within the scope of a U.S. regional Unified Combatant Command (UCC), and the UW force will be part of the special operations organization subordinate to that command.
 There may be rare circumstances in which the SF operation is controlled at national level, with USSOCOM retaining command.

 A U.S. Joint Special Operations Task Force is "joint" in the sense that it contains components from different branches of the U.S. military.
 The JSOTF may also include personnel, perhaps on exchange assignments, from countries with which the U.S. has especially close relationships.

-There may be multiple Joint Task Forces (JTF) in a theater, which contain both regular and special operations forces under a JTF commander.
+There may be multiple joint task forces (JTFs) in a theater, which contain both regular and special operations forces under a JTF commander.
 Alternatively, the geographic combatant commander can authorize the theater special operations command (SOC) to establish JSOTFs for pure special operations, based on area of operations or type of operation (e.g., UW versus FID).

 Security may dictate that the JSOTF not be on the ground of one of the countries within the geographic region.
 Especially when the JSOTF has a significant naval component (e.g., while a direct action (DA) mission, Operation Prime Chance headquarters was afloat), the JSOTF headquarters may be afloat.
 Using advanced communications, the formal headquarters may stay in the United States, with a "forward" command post in the area of operations.
 Both of these choices can help deal with situations where it might be awkward for the host nation, or the nation hosting the government in exile, to have a U.S. headquarters on its soil.

 In the organizational chart, the pink horizontal lines show multinational relationships; in practice, at least some of those pink lines will actually represent multinational headquarters operations.
 The lower the organization level, the more likely a multinational headquarters will exist.

 Sometimes, the resistance organization already controls part of the AO.
 Still, there usually will be some liaison personnel that can meet with the regional U.S. planners.
 If the UW operation is planned to support conventional operations (e.g., the French Resistance started a preplanned series of attacks on German transportation about 48 hours before the Normandy Invasion), UW control may be passed to SF officers attached to the supported conventional force.

-Army Special Operations Task Force (ARSOTF) describes an Army command, with a SF or Ranger core plus attachments, that deals with specific operations in a UCC.
-It is typically based on a SF Group or Ranger Regiment.
+Army Special Operations Task Force (ARSOTF) describes an Army command, with an SF or ranger core plus attachments, that deals with specific operations in a UCC.
+It is typically based on an SF group or ranger regiment.
 Since countries are assigned to UCCs, the government in exile will work with both American diplomats and an appropriate level of SF organization.
-A SF Battalion, subordinate to a Group, may command all SF operations in a medium-sized country, or a region of a larger one, from a Forward Operating Base (FOB).
-Company-level headquarters called Advanced Operating Bases (AOB) supplement FOB capabilities.
+An SF battalion, subordinate to a Group, may command all SF operations in a medium-sized country, or a region of a larger one, from a forward operating base (FOB).
+Company-level headquarters called "advanced operating bases" (AOB) supplement FOB capabilities.